bambakeh25/py-121-code/README.md

 - racecar -> False

 ### Converting Numpy Array Datatypes
-The following list representes tempuratures in New York
+The following list represents tempuratures in New York

 tempuratures = ['76.5', '79.1','80.3', '78.3','75.6', '73.2']